 One of the bicycle fatalities in Iowa in the latest reporting year was caused by a drunk driver.
 That driver was charged with “homicide by vehicle caused by operating while intoxicated” and “homicide by vehicle caused by reckless driving.”

 According to data from the Iowa Department of Transportation, the months of March through June have seen an average of 140 bicycle-vehicle incidents in the last decade.
 These months are closely watched because this is when the highest number of bikers are on the road.

 In the most recent year, 843 bicyclists were killed in collisions involving motor vehicles.
 This is a 3% drop from the 868 biker deaths reported in the prior year.
 Bicyclists aged 20 and up made up the majority of those killed in the previous reporting year.
 This accounted for over 90% of all bicycle deaths that occurred as a result of an accident.

 Contact the Des Moines Bicycle Accident Attorneys at Mueller, Schmidt, Mulholland & Cooling

-The bicycle accident attorneys of Mueller, Schmidt, Mulholland & Cooling are here to help you after sustaining an injury in a bicycle collision.
+des moines bicycle / car accident lawyer of Mueller, Schmidt, Mulholland & Cooling are here to help you after sustaining an injury in a bicycle collision.
 If you or a loved one has sustained serious injuries or a fatality, you may have a case for a wrongful death claim or personal injury lawsuit.